zigasancin/wordpress-optimization-toolbox/plugins/jetpack/readme.txt

 * Contact form: Anti-spam (Powered by Akismet) blocks spam comments for Jetpack forms, Contact Form 7, Ninja Forms, Gravity Forms, Formidable Forms, and more.
 * Other tech integrations: Instagram, Creative Mail, Mailchimp, Calendly, Whatsapp, Pinterest, Revue, and more.

+= EXPLORE MORE OF JETPACK =
+If you like Jetpack, consider checking out our other products and bundles

+* [Jetpack Complete](https://jetpack.com/redirect?source=org-complete) - The Complete bundle with real‑time security, top performance, and everything you need to grow your business.
+* [Jetpack Security](https://jetpack.com/redirect?source=org-security) - Our Security bundle provides easy‑to‑use, comprehensive WordPress site security, including real‑time backups, a web application firewall, malware scanning, and spam protection.
+* [Jetpack Backup](https://jetpack.com/redirect?source=org-backup) - Save every change and get back online quickly with one‑click restores from Jetpack VaultPress Backup.
+* [Jetpack Scan](https://jetpack.com/redirect?source=org-scan) - Protect your site from bad actors around‑the‑clock ‑ with our web application firewall (WAF) and automated malware scanning with one‑click fixes.
+* [Jetpack Search](https://jetpack.com/redirect?source=org-search) - Instantly deliver the most relevant results to your visitors with Jetpack Search.
+No coding required, no ads, and no tracking.
+* [Jetpack Boost](https://jetpack.com/redirect?source=org-boost) - Increase your website speed.
+Enjoy the same performance advantages as the world’s leading websites, no developer required.
+* [Jetpack VideoPress](https://jetpack.com/redirect?source=org-video) - Display stunning‑quality video with none of the hassle.
+Drag and drop videos through the WordPress editor and keep the focus on your content, not the ads.
+* [Jetpack AI](https://jetpack.com/redirect?source=org-ai) - Turn your ideas into ready‑to‑publish content at lightspeed.
+* [Jetpack Stats](https://jetpack.com/redirect?source=org-stats) - Keep track of your website visits, popular posts, newsletter subscribers and more.
+* [Jetpack Social](https://jetpack.com/redirect?source=org-social) - Automatically share your website content to your favorite social media platforms, from one place.
+* [Jetpack CRM](https://jetpack.com/redirect?source=org-crm) - Jetpack CRM has all of the tools you need to grow your business.
+It’s also modular, so you can customize it to suit your needs.
+* [Jetpack Creator](https://jetpack.com/redirect?source=org-creator) - Craft stunning content, boost your subscriber base, and monetize your online presence.
+* [Jetpack  Newsletter](https://jetpack.com/redirect?source=org-newsletter) - Transform your blog posts into newsletters to easily reach your subscribers.
+Offer paid subscriptions and earn from your content.

+= KEEP SPAM OFF YOUR WEBSITE =
+* [Akismet Anti-spam](https://jetpack.com/redirect?source=org-spam) - Automatically clear spam from comments and forms.
+Save time, get more responses, give your visitors a better experience - all without lifting a finger.

+= PROMOTE YOUR CONTENT FOR MORE VIEWS =
+* [Blaze](https://jetpack.com/redirect?source=org-blaze) - Find new fans by promoting your posts and pages across millions of sites in the WordPress.com and Tumblr ad network.

+= MANAGE MORE THAN ONE SITE? =
+* [Jetpack Manage](https://jetpack.com/manage/) - All the tools you need to manage multiple WordPress sites.
+Monitor site security, performance, and traffic, and get alerted if a site needs attention.

 = FLY HIGHER WITH INDIVIDUAL PLUGINS =
 Ever wish you could have just one feature of Jetpack in its own plugin?
 Now you can.
 Check out our individual plugins and install only what you need.